-What’s a Milk Tart and Why Should I Be Making It for Thanksgiving?
+What’s a Milk Tart and Why Should I Make It for the Holidays?

-Bring some South African flavors to this year's Thanksgiving dessert table with what in Afrikaans is called a melktert.
+Bring South African flavors to the dessert table with what in Afrikaans is called a melktert.

 Photo by Caronine Garbutt